andyph666/gridworld-proj/gridworld-src/tests/zREADME.txt

 test-obj4 : test object in nodes
 FAILED

 test-ops1 : test binary operators
-OK
+OK (spilt into 11 small tests)

 test-ops2 : test unary operator !
-FAILED(no this operators)
+FAILED(change to neg)

 test-ops3 : test unary operator ++ and --
-FAILED
+FAILED ( spilt into 2 tests)

 test-ops4 : test boolean operators
-FAILED
+FAILED ( spilt into 6 tests)

-test-scope1 : test the scope of the variables in global FAILED
+test-scope-func : test the scope of the variables in global FAILED

-test-scope2 : test the scope of the variables in function FAILED
+test-scope-global : test the scope of the variables in function FAILED

+test-scope-node : test the scope of the variables in node FAILED

 test-var1 : test integer variable assignment